bluemarblepayroll/portable/README.md

 ### Options

-Each writer can have its own set of options.
+Each writer can choose how and which options to support.

 #### CSV Options

 The following options are available for customizing CSV documents:

 * byte_order_mark: (optional, default is nothing): This option will write out a byte order mark identifying the encoding for the file.
 This is useful for ensuring applications like Microsoft Excel open CSV files properly.
-See Portable::Csv::ByteOrderMark constants for acceptable values.
+See Portable::Modeling::ByteOrderMark constants for acceptable values.

 ### Custom Header/Footer Rows